 Lacecap hydrangeas are identified by tiny flowers in the center of the bloom and an outer border of larger petals.

-'It’s best to leave the faded blooms in place over the winter to protect tender new buds from frost damage,' advise the experts at Thompson & Morgan
+As a way to winterize hydrangeas, 'it’s best to leave the faded blooms in place over the winter to protect tender new buds from frost damage,' advise the experts at Thompson & Morgan

 When pruning mophead hydrangeas and lacecaps in early spring: